 In analyzing God’s Abrahamic covenant, we see that it is a narrowly defined reworking of the general blessing given to all men before the fall.
 And the one reaffirmed after the fall in the covenant with Noah and the human race.
 To understand God’s will concerning sure of our plans.
 We must understand God’s will and economy in the world in its fundamental data.
 As the biblical covenants show us, God’s work in the world is that of blessing.
 And his plans for people are part of this large-scale project.

-In the Christian vision, human life in the world is part of the larger project of uniting all things in Christ, of acquiring.
+In the Christian vision, human life is part of the larger project of uniting all things in Christ, of acquiring.
 And also actualizing the blessing of being God’s children in history and then for eternity.
 Abraham’s experience also shows us that particular accounts develop in contexts and spaces where God’s economy always has an antecedent closer.
 Or further back in history.
 This heritage must be known, understood, and exploited.

 Read also: Was Jesus born in a cave?

 The covenant with God does not remain at a contractual level.
 But touches man’s being and gives him a clear identity.
-Changing Abram’s name to one that signifies God’s promise is part of the biblical logic.
+Changing Abram’s name to one that signifies God’s promise is part of biblical logic.
 And indicates God’s way of working very personally with man.
 In the Christian view, each person is a unique presence in the world who can uniquely embody and express God’s blessing.

 The hallmark of the Abrahamic covenant with God is this permanent becoming into his likeness, which is his will for man.
 In the typological language of Scripture, the circumcision of the flesh is a sign that heralds the “circumcision of the heart.”
 This permanent imprint on man’s being shows the faithfulness of dedication to the divine person, which makes a man become in the likeness of God.

-God’s will implies a space of freedom of action, of taking on projects and decisions that express the believer’s personality in the process of becoming.
+God’s will implies a space of freedom of action, of taking on projects and decisions that express the believer’s personality in becoming.
 Without this freedom, the person’s uniqueness is stifled and cannot be described.
 Thus, the believer’s life cannot be a series of specific projects built by someone, be it God himself.
 Instead, it is the experience of an effort to express an identity and to develop a relationship in an adverse environment that admits to setbacks, stumbling blocks, and failures.
-The certainty of a relationship is not the certainty of plans, answers, or solutions, but the confidence in the presence of the other who supports and develops you even when there are no certainties.
+The certainty of a relationship is not the certainty of plans, answers, or solutions but the confidence in the presence of the other who supports and develops you even when there are no certainties.